http://invisible-island.net/personal/

 As a senior, the course content included communications and control systems—as well as a graduate course on operations research (queuing theory).
 To gain insight, I wrote programs to make simple printer graphics plots for s-plane mappings (Laplace transforms again).

 The most demanding computer application I developed was for my senior project.
 It was a digital simulation of the system we (I and two others) built to demonstrate an idea suggested by our sponsor at Scott Paper.
 The analytic model which I designed for the system was eighteenth-order, and required some tool to manage it.
-In discussing this with my friends, I was told that one of the people from the previous class who had been working with a PDP-11 had written a program which could multiply polynomials.
-I asked their instructor about it.
-He gave me a paper tape, saying "Here.
-If you figure out what it does, write it down".
+In discussing this with my friends, I was told that one of the people from the previous class who had been working with a PDP-11 (Hervey Vassar) had written a program which could multiply polynomials.
+I asked their instructor (Raymond Jefferis) about it.
+He reached into a drawer, and handed me a paper tape, saying “Here.
+If you figure out what it does, write it down.”
 Not understanding that comment, I went to a teletype and printed it.
 The result was perhaps 40 feet of print-out of assembler without a single comment.
 I rolled up the paper, put it on a shelf and went to work to make a digital simulation, using Runge Kutta integration for computing the model.

 To complete the project, I stayed up all night twice to get the simulation results.
 With experience, this would not be necessary or desirable.